lambrospetrou/oxford-msc/plain-text/ch-dist-sys-arch.md

 ## System Architecture

-In this section, we will present the architecture of the distributed system implemented and how its individual components communicate and coordinate during the execution of a query.
+In this section, we present the architecture of **D-FDB** and how its individual components communicate and coordinate during the execution of a query.

 An abstract overview of the whole distributed architecture is illustrated in **Figure X.1**.